pjbgravely/Editable-Notes/README.md

 # Editable-Notes
 Editable Notes that can be added to .view files.
+Just copy and paste.